John Everett Millais was nineteenth century pre-raphaelite painter

 1871: Millais painted large mythical landscapes such as “The Martyr of the Solway”.

-1873: Began to do more portraits including the successful “mrs Bischoffsheim”.
+1873: He began to do more portraits including the successful “mrs Bischoffsheim”.

 1878: Millais had a successful show at the Paris Universal Exhibition and was awarded the Medaille d’Honneur and created an Officer of the Legion d’Honneur.